B35 (New York City bus): History

-In 2018, the B35 Limited was considered for conversion from 40 ft buses to articulated buses (or 60 ft buses).
+In 2018, the B35 was considered for conversion from 40 ft buses to articulated buses (or 60 ft buses).
 3 New Flyer XN60 buses were delivered for clearance testing by the beginning of summer 2018, with full operation of artics beginning September 2, 2018.
 The XN60s are the first CNG powered articulated buses in New York City, being assigned to Jackie Gleason Depot.
 The B35 Limited is also being considered for conversion to Select Bus Service, a bus rapid transit system operated by NYC Bus.

 Bus lanes for the B35 on Church Avenue between East 7th Street and Marlborough Road were put into effect in October 2019.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, all B35 local buses would operate to Sunset Park at all times, and closely-spaced stops would be removed.
 The eastern part of the B35 Limited would be replaced by the B55, a new Select Bus Service route running from Kensington to John F. Kennedy International Airport via Church Avenue, New Lots Avenue, Linden Boulevard, and North and South Conduit Avenue.